An Existential Fairy Tale

 The man was back.
 This time their voices carried more clearly through the cave.
 Underwater treasure … people trying to steal it … a group of students … Goldbug Girls.
 Bridget pressed her cheek against the cold stalagmite and wondered if she was losing her mind.

-Chapter 13 gets lit June 9.
-Read Part 1 on Kindle or in paperback.
+Check out Chapter 13.
+And read Part 1 on Kindle or in paperback.
 (Catch up with the Prologue.)

 Flicks